tanachoo/GCN/README.md

 # Program for convertion of prediction score on ip/distmult/gcn

 Prepare
-1. You need to put three pickle data
+1. You need to put three pickle data on a same directory where the main program(prediction_score_spare2.py) stays.
 `node_names.pkl`
 `test_label_pairs.pkl`
 `target_label_pairs.pkl`